-For those claims where multiple services are billed and paid by service line, a separate adjustment/void form is required for each claim line if more than one claim line on a multiple line claim form must be adjusted or voided.
+For claims where multiple services are billed and paid by service line, a separate adjustment/void form must be completed for each claim line that is to be adjusted or voided.

 The provider should complete the information on the adjustment exactly as it appeared on the original claim, changing only the item(s) that was in error and noting the reason for the change in the space provided on the claim.